mjm159/sudoku-solver/README.md

 This project will be built out in a Test Driven Development format (i.e. unit tests first, followed by the functional code).

 For the design architecture of the code itself, the following steps will be taken:
-1. Create a SudokuPuzzle class skeleton
+- [x] Create a SudokuPuzzle class skeleton
-2. Flesh out parsing puzzle from string into 2D list representation
+- [x] Flesh out parsing puzzle from string into 2D list representation
-3. Implement Backtrack algorithm
-4. implement check for end of grid
+- [x] implement check for end of grid
-5. implement next_position
+- [x] implement next_position
-6. implement check if grid_is_valid
+- [x] implement check if grid_is_valid
-7. compile together pieces to create Backtrack
+- [x] cobble together pieces to create Backtrack
-8. Wrap Backtrack in 'solve' function
+- [ ] Wrap Backtrack in 'solve' function
-9. Implement simple 'print pretty'
+- [x] Implement simple 'print pretty'
-10. Implement command line interface
+- [ ] Implement command line interface

 Above and beyond tasks (if there's time):
-  - Implement Flask wrapper for sudoku solver
+- [ ] Implement Flask wrapper for sudoku solver
-  - Include performance evaluation
+- [ ] Include performance evaluation
-  - Better formating with 'print pretty'
+- [ ] Better formating with 'print pretty'

 ### Algorithm Choice
 After researching various sudoku solving algorithms, I decided to proceed with the Backtrack algorithm.
 Here is my logic behind this decision: